 - In We Are Our Avatars, Kari points out that, technically, it was Arcie's fault for letting the other Legendaries in the Pokemon world grow up to be so dysfunctional, Arcie agrees.

-- In Red vs. Blue, a lot of the seemingly crazy things Caboose says actually turn out to be right (at least to some degree) in the long run.
-For example, in the first season he thought that Church was "a gay robot", and six years later comes the big Reveal that Church was in fact an A.I. rather than a human.
+- A lot of the seemingly crazy things Caboose says actually turn out to be right (at least to some degree) in the long run.
+For example, in the first season he thinks that Church is "a gay robot", and six years later comes the big Reveal that Church was in fact an A.I. rather than a human.
 After a time travel episode, he also notes that "Time... line?
 Time isn't made out of lines.
 It is made out of circles.
 That is why clocks are round." which actually fits with the eventual series theme of events going in circles.

 - According to Season of Chaos from The Wanderer's Library, Emperor Joshua Norton wasn't crazy, just from a different universe where he actually was emperor.